sornsomavatey/IoT-Group-6/Final Project/README.md

 3. User enters the capture page.
 4. The system activates gesture detection.
 5. ESP32-CAM sends video frames to the Python backend.
-6. MediaPipe detects a high-five gesture.
+6. MediaPipe detects a high five gesture.
 7. Countdown starts: 3 → 2 → 1.
 8. Ring light turns on and buzzer plays countdown sounds.
 9. Photo is captured.
 10. Selected frame is applied to the photo.
 11. Photo is sent to Telegram.
-12. System resets and waits for the user to take the next picture or next user.
+12. System resets and waits for the user to take the next picture.

 ---